awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 ## Install the Group Policy Administrative Template<a name="gp_install_template"></a>

 To use the Group Policy settings that are specific to Amazon WorkSpaces, you must install the Group Policy administrative template\.
-Perform the following procedure on a directory administration WorkSpace or Amazon EC2 instance that is joined to your directory\.
+Perform the following procedure on a directory administration WorkSpace or Amazon EC2 instance that is joined to your WorkSpaces directory\.

 **To install the Group Policy administrative template**

 1. From a running Windows WorkSpace, make a copy of the `pcoip.adm` file in the `C:\Program Files (x86)\Teradici\PCoIP Agent\configuration` directory\.

-1. Open the Group Policy Management tool \(gpmc\.msc\) and navigate to the organizational unit in your domain that contains your WorkSpaces machine accounts\.
+1. On a directory administration WorkSpace or Amazon EC2 instance that is joined to your WorkSpaces directory, open the Group Policy Management tool \(gpmc\.msc\) and navigate to the organizational unit in your domain that contains your WorkSpaces machine accounts\.

 1. Open the context \(right\-click\) menu for the machine account organizational unit and choose **Create a GPO in this domain, and link it here**\.